wojtekl/jQuery-Spellchecker/README.md

 - replace 'pl' with desired language code where 'lang'.

 ## INSTALLATION
+1. Download CKEditor with WebSpellChecker plugin.
-1. Install aspell.
+2. Install aspell.
-2. Install php-enchant or php-pspell and libpspell-dev.
+3. Install php-enchant or php-pspell and libpspell-dev.
-3. In jqueryspellchecker/plugin.js:
+4. In jqueryspellchecker/plugin.js:
 - replace 'enchant' with 'pspell' where 'driver' if installed second one or skip this step otherwise.
-4. Move jqueryspellchecker directory to CKEditors plugin directory.
+5. Move jqueryspellchecker directory to CKEditors plugin directory.
-5. Move css, js and webservices directories to CKEditors directory.
+6. Move css, js and webservices directories to CKEditors directory.
-6. Append 'jqueryspellchecker' to 'extraPlugins'.
+7. Append 'jqueryspellchecker' to 'extraPlugins'.